JordanL2/ModularCalculator/README.md

 	* Improve Light theme, it's too dark and high contrast
 	* Hotkeys for various insert operations, eg Ctrl+F = Insert Function
 	* Click previous answer to insert it
+	* Check if unit, function, constant, date features are installed when you click their Insert
+		* Alternatively, hide these options when features not installed

 * Stability:
 	* Auto-save state occasionally